palkan/active_event_store/README.md

 ## Installation

-Add gem to your project:
+Add the gem to your project:

 ```ruby
 # Gemfile